You can be sitting in a room full of people and still feel completely alone.

 When you constantly adjust who you are to fit into a group, you slowly disconnect from your own identity.

-And when you’re not being real, the connection doesn’t feel real either.
+And when you are not being real, the connection does not feel real either.

-You may be surrounded by people — but if they only know the edited version of you, it won’t feel fulfilling.
+You may be surrounded by people — but if they only know the edited version of you, it will not feel fulfilling.

 Real connection requires authenticity.